Always Look Your Best

 - General risks associated with anesthesia

-Needless to say, most patients do not experience these symptoms, as doctors Agullo and Palladino take the utmost care to ensure that all procedures are performed with the highest standards of safety.
+Needless to say, most patients do not experience these symptoms, as Dr. Agullo takes the utmost care to ensure that all procedures are performed with the highest standards of safety.

 Post Surgery Recovery